calint/bam/src/game/objects/README.md

 * object deallocates the default sprite `spr`
 * user code might do additional clean up such as deallocating additional sprites

+### pre_render
+* game loop calls `pre_render` on allocated objects before rendering the sprites
+* default implementation sets sprite screen position using object position
+* objects composed of several sprites override this function to set screen position on the additional sprites

 ### update
-* game loop calls `update` on allocated objects at the beginning of the frame
+* game loop calls `update` on allocated objects after the frame has been rendered and collisions detected
 * default implementation is:
   - handle collision by calling `on_collision` if such occurred during previous frame
   - update position and motion attributes
 * user code might implement custom collision handling
-  - check `col_with`, if not `nullptr`, handle collision, then set to `nullptr`
+  - if `col_with` is not `nullptr`, handle collision and then set it to `nullptr`
 * return `true` if object has died and should be deallocated by the engine

-### pre_render
-* game loop calls `pre_render` on allocated objects before rendering the sprites
-* default implementation sets sprite screen position using object position
-* objects composed of several sprites override this function to set screen position on the additional sprites

 ### on_collision
 * called from `update` if game object is in collision